 Music is a universal language.
 And because you don’t want to talk to yourself, about yourself all the time, you shouldn’t do that with your music.

 Yes, you should share your music, but not all the time.
 Make sure that you switch between your music and other topics.
-You might find that there are certain topics that your ideal audience likes to talk about or shares a lot.
-Hop on to those conversations to get noticed in a natural way.
+You might find that there are specific topics that your ideal audience likes to talk about or shares a lot.
+Hop on to those conversations to get noticed naturally.
 Don’t start a discussion that you do not connect with.
 Find topics that you relate to, or maybe ask questions on your social page.

-Things like “what was your favorite album from the 90s”, or “what is your favorite instrument” could start some nice conversations.
+Things like “what was your favorite album from the 90s”, or “what is your favorite instrument” could start some friendly conversations.